AzureCosmosDB/CosmicMemory/README.md

 }
 ```

-**Note:** When `write=False`, the summary is generated for preview without creating embeddings or persisting to the database, saving API calls.
-When `write=True`, embeddings are generated and the summary is stored in Azure Cosmos DB.
+**Note:** When `write=False`, the summary is generated for preview without creating embeddings or persisting to the database.
+When `write=True`, embeddings are generated and the summary is stored in Azure Cosmos DB for later retrieval.

 #### Retrieve Summary